kev2600/FIDO2-Token-Management-fido2-tools-Working-Methods-and-Troubleshooting-on-Linux/README.md

 * When PIN retries are exhausted, the device locks and requires a factory reset (Only available on enterprise grade keys)
 * Some consumer grade keys are bricked when PIN retries are exhausted.
 * Factory reset requires sudo because it's a destructive operation that bypasses PIN protection
-* The TrustKey T120 is now permanently fixed on your machine — no more permission headaches!

----

-This version is polished, accurate, and ready to publish.
-If you want more changes (e.g., add macOS notes or diagrams), let me know!